be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 Publication happen through the ```/publishMessage``` method of the [e-Box Document Provider API](../openapi/ebox-rest-2.1.yaml)

 The method uses a multipart HTTP POST to send up to 6 documents attached to a an e-Box Message.
-The API [fully support end to end streaming](#End to end Streaming Considerations).
+The API [fully support end to end streaming](#EndToEndStreamingConsiderations).

 ## Minimal publication example

 The following is pretty much the simplest publication request that can be made.
-It is comprised of the following http parts
+It is comprised of the following HTTP parts
 1) ``messageToPublish``: This part contains the meta information of the message

 ```json